upup1904/ulysses_splits/cyclops/UPUP_44.md

 1. The bounty of Ireland and a Cornucopia of Containers
 2. An exaltation of veg
-3. [UPUP #44] Irelands bounty: Ornaments of the arboreal world; polly bullocks; a hill and dale robber
+3. [UPUP #44] Ireland's bounty: Ornaments of the arboreal world; polly bullocks; a hill and dale robber

 Prompts: